Main content start

 One of the following:

-- LINGUIST 110.
-Introduction to Phonology
+- LINGUIST 110: Introduction to Phonology

-- LINGUIST 120.
-Introduction to Syntax
+- LINGUIST 116A: Introduction to Word Formation

-- LINGUIST 121A.
-The Syntax of English
+- LINGUIST 121A: The Syntax of English

-- LINGUIST 121B.
-Crosslinguistic Syntax
+- LINGUIST 121B: Crosslinguistic Syntax

-- LINGUIST 130B.
-Introduction to Lexical Semantics
+- LINGUIST 130B: Introduction to Lexical Semantics

 Computation and Cognition